 - After having a colostomy, your health care team will teach you to care for the opening made during the colostomy and empty the colostomy bag.

 - After recovering from a colostomy, you should expect to continue to do most of the activities and wear the same type of clothing that you could before surgery because modern colostomy products are less noticeable than in the past.

-A colostomy is a surgical opening, called a stoma, that connects the large intestine to the abdominal surface, providing a pathway for waste to exit the body.
-The waste is then collected in a pouch worn by the patient.
-A colostomy is used when a part of the large intestine (which plays an important role in the body's ability to process waste) is surgically removed or when the flow of stool needs to be diverted from exiting via the rectum due to partial blockage or damage to the large bowel.
+A colostomy is a surgical opening called a stoma that connects the large intestine to the outside of your abdomen, providing a pathway for waste to exit the body.
+The waste is then collected in a pouch worn on the outside of your body.
+A colostomy is used when a part of the large intestine is surgically removed or when the flow of stool needs to be diverted from exiting via the rectum due to partial blockage or damage to the large bowel.

-The large intestine (also called the large bowel) is made up of the colon and rectum and is connected to the small intestine.
-The small intestine (also called the small bowel) is where nutrients—including proteins, fats, and carbohydrates—are digested and absorbed into blood vessels.
+The large intestine, also called the large bowel, is made up of the colon and rectum and is connected to the small intestine.
+The small intestine, or the small bowel, is where nutrients—including proteins, fats, and carbohydrates—are digested and absorbed into blood vessels.
 Remaining food that cannot be digested moves from the small intestine to the large intestine, specifically to the colon, which absorbs water from the waste and stores the waste until the next bowel movement.

-Several medical conditions affect the colon so that part or all of the five-foot-long organ is unable to function properly:
+Several of the following medical conditions affect the colon so that part or all of it is unable to function as it should:

 - An abdominal infection caused by a ruptured colon

 - An externally caused injury to the colon or rectum

 - An abnormal connection between the anus and reproductive organs

 - Certain types of cancer, such as colorectal cancer